Your basket is currently empty!

 Apple Problems, bugs and diseases

-Powdery Mildew Is a common problem and presents itself as a silvery dusting on the new leaves.
+A common problem that presents itself as a silvery dusting on the new leaves.
 It can be controlled with the use of a broad-spectrum fungicide but prevention is better than cure so if you have experienced this problem before start to spray at intervals early on in the season, soon after the leaves have opened.